KPI Tree

 Build your metric trees

-Every metric and dimension from your dbt project is imported automatically.
-Arrange them into cause-and-effect trees.
-Assign owners.
-When your dbt project evolves, re-sync and KPI Tree picks up the changes while preserving your existing trees, ownership, and action history.
+Every metric and dimension from your dbt project is imported automatically, with its aggregation type read straight from the model.
+Arrange them into a tree that reflects real cause and effect, assign RACI owners, and route anomalies.
+When your dbt project evolves, re-sync and KPI Tree applies a diff, preserving your existing trees, ownership, and action history.

 Everything your semantic layer defines, plus the layer it was never designed to carry

 KPI Tree is a first-class consumer of the open-source dbt semantic layer.
-It starts from what you have already built and extends it into operational territory.
+It starts from the governed definitions you have already built and extends them into operational territory the semantic layer does not cover: causation, ownership, and verified outcomes.

 See which metrics drive which across your entire business.